StarSovu/AnimalCrossing/README.md

 (Not yet done!)
 Admin can hide users, islands, characters and character parameters.

-Characters have: name (unique), birthday (month and day), species, personality and outfit.
-Only user with admin rights can select birthday, species, personality and outfit for characters.
+Characters have: name (unique), birthday (month and day)(birthday not yet done!), species, personality and outfit.
+Only user with admin rights can select birthday (not yet done!), species, personality and outfit for characters.
 (This not yet done!)
 Users can change the outfit for a character on a specific island.
 If the same animal is on multiple islands, it can have different outfit on different islands.

 (This not yet done!)
 Any visitor can see the list of charactes and filter it by species and/or personality.
 Lists can be arranged alphabetically or by birthday.
 There is also a search function, which allows visitors to search for characters with specific names.
 Visitors can see for which islands each character is selected to.